 TTM: trailing 12 months

-There are currently 22.5 million Nielsen shares held short by investors – that's known as Nielsen's "short interest".
-This figure is 22.2% down from 29.0 million last month.
+There are currently 22.6 million Nielsen shares held short by investors – that's known as Nielsen's "short interest".
+This figure is 54.2% up from 14.7 million last month.

 There are a few different ways that this level of interest in shorting Nielsen shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Nielsen.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Nielsen.

 Find out more about how you can short Nielsen stock.